rbtLong/CurryingConnections/README.md

 Take, for instance, an example of a sql stored procedure execution with a parameter input of uid and getting back the row for that user.

-Here is the the curried version . . .
+Here is the the simplified version . . .

 ```C#
 Db